-6. Conclusions
+7. Conclusions

-During the first year, an existing simulator for camera networks (Wise-Mnet) has been upgraded with interesting features to achieve the project goals.
-Moreover, a 3D environment has been developed and integrated within a camera simulator.
-However, the complete system containing both the 3D environment and Wise-Mnet has not been developed yet.
-Moreover, the 3D environment developed using the OVVV tool provides synthetic data which is far from representing realistic visual data.
+During the first and second years, an existing simulator for camera networks (Wise-Mnet) has been upgraded with interesting features to achieve the project goals.
+Moreover, two 3D environments have been developed and integrated within a camera simulator.
+However, a complete system containing both the 3D environment and Wise-Mnet has not been developed yet.
+Moreover, the 3D environment developed using the OVVV tool provides synthetic data which is far from representing realistic visual data and therefore, Unity3D has been employed to address this limitation.